drash7/VR-Beanbag-Toss/README.md

 ## Decription

-This application is an virtual reality rendition of the popular cornhole/beanbag toss game, for Android phones with Google Cardboard compatibility (essentially all phones running Android 4.1 or higher, and which have a gyroscope).
+This application is a virtual reality rendition of the popular cornhole/beanbag toss game, for Android phones with Google Cardboard compatibility (essentially all phones running Android 4.1 or higher, and which have a gyroscope).
 The virtual reality scene consists of a natural environment, with a cornhole board placed on some distance from the player, an interactables table where each new beanbag is spawned, and where the user can switch between environments.
 A score field above the board is updated after every valid throw, with +1 points for every throw on the board, and +3 for every throw into the hole.
 The beanbag can be thrown wherever by grabbing it, aiming it at a specific location, and letting go of the controller.

 ## Installation